 It is important that socks harmonise with the outfit, particularly with the suit and shoes.
 With a light-coloured suit and light-coloured shoes, socks should also be light.
 With a dark-coloured suit and dark-coloured shoes, socks should also be dark or saturated in colour.
 The key is to not have too much contrast, such as a dark suit with pale socks, since that can look jarring.
 Socks can be fun and bold, but they need to balance with the rest of the outfit and should never be the focal point of an outfit.

 Socks can also act as a transition between a suit and shoes that have a high contrast.
 In Casino Royale, James Bond effectively bridges the gap between his light grey suit and dark brown suede shoes with tan socks.
 Sean Connery does the same in Goldfinger when he pairs dark grey socks to connect his light grey suit with his black shoes (pictured top).

-In A View to a Kill Bond makes a poor choice when he wears black socks with with grey stripes combined with a tan suit and burgundy shoes.
+In A View to a Kill Bond makes a poor choice when he wears black socks with with grey stripes combined with a tan suit and brown shoes.
 Black and grey may be neutral colours, but the socks looks mismatched when surrounding by brown tones and gives too much weight to the feet.

 This is not an option; socks are mandatory with suits!
 No socks with suits—even with dressy double-breasted worsted wool suits—is currently a fashionable look, especially among those online who overuse the word “classy” and misuse the word “classic”.
 Warm-weather odd jackets and trousers are the most formal one should dress without socks, though going sock-less should be left to warm-weather casual wear.
 A worsted wool suit is too dressy to wear without socks and is incomplete without them.
 The casual look of bare ankles is jarring with the formality of a suit.
 A man simply does not look elegant in a suit without socks!